 I know many people use plugins like Sucuri, Wordfence in their website because they think that these plugins will save their site from getting hacked, but I personally don’t use these on my website or my client’s site and will not recommend anyone to use these plugins on their WordPress site either.

 The reason behind it is that these plugins will not save your site from getting hacked besides these will just show you some malicious activities and might help your to recover some core WordPress files after your site is already been hacked.
 There is no point installing these plugins on any WordPress site whatsoever.

-Also as these plugin constant scan your site, these plugins are actually very resource consuming and in my opinion they actually waste your server resource instead of properly utilizing it.
+Also as these plugin constantly scanning your site, these plugins are actually very resource consuming and in my opinion they actually waste your server resource instead of properly utilizing it.
 Besides using these plugins if you just follow the above 10 Thumb Rules that I’ve shared, I can assure you that you don’t have to worry about getting your WordPress site hacked and moreover none of my above tips is resource hogger.